-On April 21, DCA responded that "the Department must balance consumer protection with the need to facilitate the continued provision of care to individuals affected by the COVID-19 outbreak," and that the waiver request could not be granted at this time.
-While this is disappointing, it seems to be the response that other disciplines with similar waiver requests are also receiving.
+April 21: DCA responded that "the Department must balance consumer protection with the need to facilitate the continued provision of care to individuals affected by the COVID-19 outbreak," and that the waiver request could not be granted at this time.
+While the response was disappointing to the coalition, it was the response many other disciplines with similar waiver requests were receiving.

-On May 14 the dental board convened to discuss whether to formally ask the DCA Office of Professional Examination Services to review the legal defensibility of the new WREB and ADEX mannikin-based examinations.
+May 14: The dental board convened to discuss whether to formally ask the DCA Office of Professional Examination Services to review the legal defensibility of the new WREB and ADEX manikin-based examinations.
 Thanks to the multiple testimonies of coalition representatives, the dental board unanimously voted to have OPES review and submit a report to the dental board executive director as soon as possible.

-This vote was a coalition victory as it proved that there is strong support for the alternative exam format from dental board members.
-Additionally, since WREB and ADEX have already developed modality reports and psychometric validity summaries that have already been submitted to DCA, and because OPES has already shifted its workload to teleconferencing, we are confident that OPES will be able to assemble their review panel of psychometricians as soon as possible.
+The May 14 vote was a coalition victory as it proved that there was strong support for the alternative exam format from dental board members.
+Additionally, since WREB and ADEX had already developed modality reports and psychometric validity summaries that had already been submitted to DCA, and because OPES has already shifted its workload to teleconferencing, the coalition was confident that OPES would be able to assemble its review panel of psychometricians as soon as possible.